The BEST Recruiting FAQs You'll Ever Read

 The science of building an online community is relatively new, but we have learned that groups that are too big suffer in their quality.
 The worklab is designed to train your recruiters to peak performance.
 Keep in mind this is not just performing searches.
 Our plans are to build a one-of-a-kind membership site whose members are the best in the industry.
 That means that member #201 goes on a waitlist until someone else drops out.

 13) What tools are you using?
 Are they paying you?

 Sourcing Worklab is a vendor-neutral site.
 We will use anything that works, and often test new tools.
+We do not take pay from vendors or pitch their products.
 We don’t give negative reviews, because if we don’t like something or don’t use ourselves, we won’t be discussing it in the worklab.

 14) Do you do live training or consulting?